 Because moving away from Final Salary type pension arrangements is usually at the expense of losing valuable guarantees, each individual needs to consider many aspects of their personal circumstances before coming to a decision on the most appropriate course of action.

-For initial impartial guidance on occupational pension schemes, we can signpost you to The Pensions Advisory Service (TPAS).
-TPAS is a part of the Money and Pensions Service which is an arms-length body of the Department for Work and Pensions (DWP), and details can be found here: https://www.pensionsadvisoryservice.org.uk/
+For initial impartial guidance on occupational pension schemes, we can signpost you to Money Helper, which is a free service provided by the Money and Pensions Service.
+The Money and Pensions Service is an arms-length body of the Department for Work and Pensions (DWP), and details can be found here: https://www.moneyhelper.org.uk/en

 We, along with the Financial Conduct Authority (FCA), would encourage anyone considering a transfer of defined benefit / guaranteed pension benefits to seek guidance on their retirement options and watch the video on pension transfer advice available on their website from this link: https://www.fca.org.uk/consumers/pension-transfer/advice-what-expect